d4l3k/fn.lc/content/post/voxel-sfm.md

 that the model didn't predict depths below the ground.

-Having a prior on the height of the ground cleared up most of the degenerate cases which resulted in infinite depth predictions for things reflective puddles, blurry road surfaces and water on the camera.
+Having a prior on the height of the ground cleared up most of the degenerate cases which resulted in infinite depth predictions for things like reflective puddles, blurry road surfaces and water on the camera.

 ### Problems with Image Space Depth